ramonpzg/rpg_content/docs/analytics/05_control_flow.md

 You have already seen and used different functions throughout this lesson.
 For example, `print()` and `len()` are functions that already come with Python and thus don't require that we create them from scratch every single time we need them.

 Other functions, which are technically not called functions but behave as such, are called methods.
 Earlier when you called the `.append()` on a list object inside a loop, you were calling a method that belongs to the data structure list.
-The difference between regular functions and methods, is that the former can be applied to any object for which the function would do somethig useful and reasonable for, while the latter is called on an object and usually modifies that object given a set of parameters.
+The difference between regular functions and methods, is that the former can be applied to any object for which the function would do something useful and reasonable for, while the latter is called on an object and usually modifies that object given a set of parameters.

 Functions can be created with the word `def`, which implies `define`, followed by the name of your function, parentheses `()`, arguments or no arguments, a colon `:`, and the instructions you would like to save.
 Let's look at some examples together.